How to Use OBS Studio: Complete Beginner's Guide to Live Streaming (2026)

 Jumping straight into OBS without understanding its core concepts usually leads to black screens, silent audio, or dropped frames.
 In our experience working with video delivery, taking five minutes to understand how OBS handles inputs saves hours of troubleshooting later.

-This guide walks you through setting up OBS Studio from scratch, configuring your first layout, and going live on platforms like YouTube or Twitch.
+Updated for OBS Studio 32.1 (2026), this guide walks you through setting up OBS Studio from scratch, configuring your first layout, and going live on platforms like YouTube or Twitch.

 Before you touch any settings, you need to understand the difference between scenes and sources.
 This is the number one confusion point we see for beginners.